Intersectional approach of everyday geography: Abstract

 \section{Abstract}

-The multiple and pervasive forms of exclusion remain understudied in the emergent everyday segregation literature mainly centered on a single social dimension from a single-city focus.
-From mobility surveys compiled together (385,000 respondents and 1,711,000 trips) and covering 60\% of France's population, we explore mismatch in hourly population profiles in 2,572 districts with an intersectional point of view.
-It is especially in areas with strong increase or decrease of population during the day that hourly profiles are found not only to combine the largest dissimilarities within gender, age and educational subgroups but also to be widely more synchronous among 'dominates' (men, middle-age and high educated groups) than among ‘subordinates’ subgroups (women, elderly and low educated groups).
-These intersectional space-time patterns provide empirical keys to broaden the scope of exclusion and segregation literature to the times and places when and where peers are well-placed to join forces.
+Hour-by-hour variations in spatial distribution of gender, age and social class within cities remain poorly explored and combined in the segregation literature mainly centered on home places from a single social dimension.
+Taking advantage of 49 mobility surveys compiled together (385,000 respondents and 1,711,000 trips) and covering 60\% of France's population, we consider variations in hourly populations of 2,572 districts after disaggregating population across gender, age and education level.
+We first isolate five district hourly profiles (two ’daytime attractive’, two ’nighttime attractive’ and one more ’stable’) with very unequal distributions according to urban gradient but also to social groups.
+We then explore the intersectional forms of these everyday geographies.
+Taking as reference the dominant groups (men, middle-age and high educated people) known as concentrating hegemonic power and capital, we analyze specifically whether district hourly profiles of dominant groups diverge from those of the others groups.
+It is especially in the areas exhibiting strong increase or strong decrease of ambient population during the day that district hourly profiles not only combine the largest dissimilarities all together across gender, age and education level but are also widely more synchronous between dominant groups than between non-dominant groups (women, elderly and low educated people).
+These intersectional patterns shed new light on areas where peers are synchronously located over the 24-hour period and thus potentially in better position to interact and to defend their common interests.